bbi-lab/bbi-scirna-analyze-ult/README.md

-# bbi-scirna-analyze
+# bbi-scirna-analyze-ult

 ## Intro

-This *bbi-scirna-analyze* pipeline reads the unaligned BAM files from the *bbi-scirna-demux* pipeline, runs trimming and alignment programs, and makes a CDS file.
+This *bbi-scirna-analyze-ult* pipeline reads the unaligned BAM files and hash read *.tsv* files from the *bbi-scirna-demux-ult* pipeline, and processes them to make the required sample-specific output files.

 ## Installation